yassouali/deeplearning.ai_notes/Specialisation3.md

 * Fit training set on cost fucntion.
 * Fit dev set well on cost function.
-* Fit test set well on const function.
+* Fit test set well on cost function.
 * Performs well in the real world.

-For each one of the assumption, we have a set of techniques specific to each one, and only one of them, like a bigger network of fitting the train set or regularization for fitting the dev set, but we must not combine different ones, if so adjusting for one assumption without affecting the rest becomes quit difficult.
+For each one of these assumptions, we have a set of techniques specific to each one, and only one of them, like a bigger network for fitting the train set or regularization for fitting the dev set, but we must not combine different ones, if so adjusting for one assumption without affecting the rest becomes quit difficult.
 Like early stopping, which can affect both fitting the train and dev set.

-Another instance of orthogonalization:$
+Another instance of orthogonalization:
 1. Define a metric to evaluate the model.
 2. Worry separately about how to do well on this metric.